molgenis/molgenis-emx2/README.md

 Below summary of directions that have guided development.

 ### starting point
-* EMX2 simplified metadata format
+* EMX2 simplified metadata format: only one sheet 'molgenis' needed
 * Organize data in schemas; each schema functions as permission group and as scope of multi-tenancy if desired
 * GraphQL endpoint for each schema, as well as 1 overall
 * Uses PostgreSQL for all heavy lifting (incl search, permissions, JSON generation, file storage)